david-vloedman-401-advanced-javascript/data-structures-and-algorithms/data-structures/linked-list/README.md

 - insertAfter(val, newVal) : insert a node after a specific node
 - kthFromEnd(k) : find the value of the node 'k' from the end of the list

+- GLOBAL - mergeLists(list1, list2) : merges two linked lists into one

 ## Approach & Efficiency

 I took a pretty standard approach and utilized a lot of the same concepts from the class demo.